Sign up below to be added to our mailing list for the latest news updates, access to exclusive contents, and more!

 5495 Cascade Road, Suite 100, Atlanta, 404-968-9266.

 Milk & Honey was started by Food Network's "Chopped: Redemption" winner Chef Sammy Davis.
 The award-winning chef features all-day brunch and rotisserie chicken on his menu.
-Some of the top 10 brunch offerings include lobster gumbo & grits and BBQ pulled chicken biscuit.
+Some of the top 12 brunch offerings include lobster gumbo and grits and Georgia peach cognac French toast.

-Come to Rosie's Coffee Cafe for breakfast, lunch and/or dessert.
-Fresh chicken salads, shrimp and grits and other eats are paired with coffee.
+Come to Rosie's Coffee Cafe for breakfast, lunch, dinner and/or dessert.
+Homemade chicken salads, shrimp and grits and other eats are paired with coffee.
 A portion of the restaurant's profits goes to the Lung Cancer Foundation of America in memory of Rosie Gail, after whom the restaurant is named.

 Sweet Georgia's Juke Joint brings back the rich history of Southern music and food into a modern establishment.
-Known for its crispy crawfish tails, freshwater rock shrimp and lump crab cake, the restaurant brings a ton of flavors to its Sunday brunch and dinner.
+Known for its crispy crawfish tails, freshwater rock shrimp and lump crab cake, the restaurant brings a ton of flavors to its dinner and Sunday brunch.
 The Juke Joint also has a location at the Hartsfield-Jackson International Airport.

 Tom, Dick & Hank